-New Mexico is the Land of Enchantment, and even after 60 seconds of being in the state, I
+New Mexico is the Land of Enchantment, and after just 60 seconds of being in the state, I

 felt a lot of enchantment.
 So did my bike! :)

-Green or red chile in my meals, ristras, lizards and roadrunners,
+Green or red chile in my meals, ristras, lizards, roadrunners,

 The cycling was tough early on.
 I needed time to warm up.